-Where should you go to see some fall colors near Greenville, SC?
-The fall equinox and the official end of summer are just around the corner, and you know what that means…it’s time for the annual display of fall colors.
-In Greenville, we’re lucky to live close to so many public lands that offer a variety of hikes and drives that showcase this vibrant seasonal show, so grab your camera and hit the road for what promises to be another fantastic year of color!
+Where should you go to see some colorful fall foliage near Greenville, SC?
+In Greenville, we’re lucky to live close to a variety of hikes and drives that showcase this vibrant seasonal display of colors.
+Plus, nothing is better than the Western North Carolina leaves changing in the Blue Ridge Mountains.
+So, grab your camera and hit the road for what promises to be another fantastic year of color!

 This includes the Blue Ridge Parkway, Great Smoky Mountain National Park, Tweetsie Railroad, and Boone and Blowing Rock, NC.